 Even if you fail to enroll a customer in autopay during the early phases of their loan repayment cycle, you still have the opportunity to passively enroll them each month.

 For example, PayNearMe includes a prompt after customers complete a one-time payment that simply states “never miss a payment again” followed by an “Enroll in Autopay” button.
 This gentle reminder continuously nudges customers to take action after making a manual payment.

 Run Targeted Enrollment Campaigns to Different Customer Segments

 One customer segment that benefits most from autopay is the “paid late but within the same billing period” group.
 These individuals never trigger a 30-day delinquency notice but could benefit from a hands-free, automated payment solution.

-By looking at your payment data internally, or with the help of a Payments CRM like PayNearMe, you can identify borrowers who have an average payment date >5 and <30 days from the due date and send an email or text message to them prompting them to sign up for automatic payments.
+By looking at your payment data internally, or with the help of a payments platform like PayNearMe, you can identify borrowers who have an average payment date >5 and <30 days from the due date and send an email or text message to them prompting them to sign up for automatic payments.

 Other groups you may want to target include customers who make all their payments at the call center (a group that disproportionately affects margins), customers who only pay with ACH or customers with saved payment methods on file.

 Give Customers More Autopay Options

 A monthly recurring payment will likely be more attractive to customers if they have more control over when they pay.
 65% of people say they would be more likely to enroll in autopay if it offered more scheduling flexibility.
 Offering more autopay flexibility can increase sign-ups for those who have different financial needs.

 For example, you may have borrowers who wish to chip away at their balance weekly or those whose payrolls fall on irregular days (i.e. the 9th and 22nd of the month).
 In fact, 54% of consumers say that splitting payments within a month would make it easier to pay on time.
 These individuals would benefit from flexible autopay schedules that make financial sense for them.